nicolas-raoul/EdgeVibe/README.md

 # EdgeVibe

-EdgeVibe is an experimental, on-device AI Android application designed to generate, preview, and save single-file HTML/JS web applications.
-It leverages the power of local foundation models to instantly convert natural language descriptions into interactive web experiences—entirely on your device, with no internet connection required.
+EdgeVibe is an on-device AI Android app designed to generate, use, and save mini-apps.
+It leverages the power of local foundation models to instantly convert natural language descriptions into apps you can use, with no internet connection required.

 ## 🚀 Features

-* **Instant Webapp Generation:** Describe your app in natural language (e.g., "A random addition quiz with a score counter") and get a functional, single-file HTML/JS application within seconds.
+* **Instant Mini-App Generation:** Describe your app in natural language (e.g., "A random addition quiz with a score counter") and get a single-file HTML/JS application within seconds.
 * **On-Device AI Backends:** Choose between three different local AI engines to power your generation:
     * **MLKit (Gemini Nano):** Google's task-oriented API for Gemini Nano.
     * **AI Edge SDK (Gemini Nano):** Direct, low-level access to Gemini Nano with an expanded context window (up to 8192 output tokens) to prevent truncation of complex apps.